AT A GLANCE

 Squalene VS Squalane

 Squalane?
 Squalene?
-These two words look and sound so alike, but what is the difference?
-Let’s simplify this.
-Squalene, with an e, is an organic liquid produced by the body and is found in plants, animals, and humans.
-It’s a natural compound found in our oil glands that helps hydrate and retain moisture in the skin.
-However, naturally, the production of squalene by the human body significantly declines after age 30.
+These two words are almost identical aside from one letter, so what makes them different?
+Squalene, with an e, is a naturally occurring liquid our bodies produce and can also be found in animals and plants.
+The compound can be found in our oil glands that help hydrate and retain moisture in the skin.
+But, the human body decreases its production of squalene once it reaches 30.
 Sadly, this compound of ours we yearn to preserve has an expiration date. what is squalane good for, what does squalane do, squalane in skin care, benefits of squalane

 What is Squalene?